notorius28/docker-radarr-mp4-automator/README.md

-# aront/radarr
+#  notorius28/radarr3mp4converter
-A docker container based on linuxserver/radarr with mp4 automation baked in
+A docker container based on linuxserver/radarr with mp4 automation baked in, based on Aront implementation

 ## Usage
 ````